antarctica/flask-entra-auth/README.md

 ### Testing support

 If needed for application testing, this extension includes mock classes to generate fake tokens and signing keys.
 These can be used to simulate different scopes and/or error conditions.
-This requires changes in two areas:
+This requires changing the app under test to:

-- configuring the [Resource Protector](#resource-protector) to load a fake OIDC endpoint:
+- configure the [Resource Protector](#resource-protector) to load a fake OIDC endpoint:
   - by setting the `ENTRA_AUTH_OIDC_ENDPOINT` [Config](#configuration) option to this fake endpoint
   - this endpoint returning metadata referencing a fake JWKS endpoint
   - this JWKS endpoint in turn containing a fake JWK (signing key)
-- making requests with local/fake access tokens (i.e. not issued by Entra) configured with relevant claims
+- make requests to the app with local/fake access tokens (i.e. not issued by Entra) configured with relevant claims

 The [Resource Protector](#resource-protector) can be used as normal for authentication and authorisation using the claims set in the fake token.
+Additional claims for `name`, `upn`, etc. can be included in these tokens as needed.

 If using `pytest`, the [`pytest-httpserver`](https://pytest-httpserver.readthedocs.io) plugin is recommended to serve this fake OIDC endpoint.

 For example, these fixtures:

 - return a Flask test client with a fake OIDC endpoint, JWKS endpoint and signing key
-- return a JWT client that can generate tokens with overridden or omitted claims
+- return a JWT client that can generate tokens with overridden, omitted and additional claims

 ```python
 import pytest